conan-io/docs/reference/commands/install.rst

       --deployer-folder DEPLOYER_FOLDER
                             Deployer output folder, base build folder by default if not set
+      --deployer-package DEPLOYER_PACKAGE
+                            Execute the deploy() method of the packages matching the provided patterns
       --build-require       Whether the provided path is a build-require